avelgest/principled-material-layers/README.md

 # Principled Material Layers
-Principled Material Layers is a Blender add-on that aims to provide a convenient and performant way to layer and paint any materials that use the Principled BSDF node as their surface shader.
+Principled Material Layers is a Blender add-on (for Blender 3.1+) that aims to provide a convenient and performant way to layer and paint any materials that use the Principled BSDF node as their surface shader.

 The add-on works by adding a “Material Layers” node to the Shader Editor to which materials can be added and painted in Texture Paint mode.
 The Material